apollonin/numphp/README.md

 * get items by conditions
   * b_and - logical AND
   * b_or - logical OR
-* set items values according to conditions.
-Conditions are the same as for selection.
+* set items values according to conditions, indexes or slices
 * apply math operations to whole array
   * mul - multiply
   * div - divide